floriankarsten/kirby-tablex/README.md

 ## What we are not sure about - ideas, opinions welcome :)
 - Naming, we chose stupid name kirby-tablex because we were worried about namespace pollution.
-- How to properly pass data from kirby to JS.
+~~- How to properly pass data from kirby to JS.
 We are rendering ui only with JS.
 HTML doesn't come rendered from server.
 All data is passed to data-attribute of root element and taken from there.
 We are not sure how to make this safe properly.
-If you start to put \' and stuff like that into Tablex things will break.
+If you start to put \' and stuff like that into Tablex things will break.~~